 Can balancing valves be retrofitted into existing systems?

 Yes, balancing valves can be retrofitted into existing HVAC systems.
-However, it’s essential to consider the system design and consult with an experienced professional to determine the appropriate type and location of balancing valves for retrofitting.
+However, it’s essential to consider the system design and consult an experienced professional to determine the appropriate type and location of balancing valves for retrofitting.

 Are balancing valves the only method for flow balancing?